Per- and Polyfluoroalkyl Substances (PFAS)

 There are many different PFAS, and each may impact health differently.
 Most studies about their effects on human and animal health have been done on two PFAS chemicals, PFOA and PFOS.

-While we believe the immediate health risks for most people exposed to PFAS are low, the latest information indicates that fetuses and infants are more vulnerable.
-Long term exposure to PFAS such as PFOA, PFOS, and PFHxS leads to a buildup of these chemicals in the body.
-In women of child-bearing age who experience long term exposure, the buildup of these chemicals can be passed on to the fetus and breastfed babies.
-Breastfeeding provides many health benefits for mothers and babies.
-MDH recommends that women currently breastfeeding, and pregnant women who plan to breastfeed, continue to do so.
-MDH recommends that women who plan to get pregnant follow the recommendations for reducing exposures provided in the “How to reduce exposures” section below.
+While we believe the immediate health risks for most people exposed to PFAS are low, the latest information indicates that fetuses and infants are more vulnerable and can be among the most highly exposed.
+Several PFAS are known to cross the placenta and concentrate within breastmilk.
+Long-term exposure to several PFAS, including PFOA, PFOS, and PFHxS, leads to a buildup of these chemicals in people of child-bearing age, which then increases exposure to fetuses and breastfed babies.
+Breastfeeding is a healthy activity for both baby and parent.
+If you have concerns about possible risks from PFOS during breastfeeding, consult with your physician.
+MDH recommends that women currently breastfeeding and pregnant women who plan to breastfeed continue to do so.
+MDH recommends that women who plan to become pregnant follow the recommendations in Reducing Exposures: Per- and Polyfluoroalkyl substances (PFAS) (PDF).

 Consumption of infant formula mixed with water containing PFAS can result in higher exposure to PFAS because babies drink more water per body weight than adults.
 If you are concerned about exposure to PFAS by consumption of infant formula and would like to lower your baby’s exposure to PFAS, consider using water that has been filtered to remove PFAS, as your water source.